Arduino in a Nutshell

 The Arduino is a family of microcontroller boards to simplify electronic design, prototyping and experimenting for artists, hackers, hobbyists, but also many professionals.

 This little booklet, written by Prof. Jan Borchers, introduces you to using an Arduino.
-It covers the latest beginner-friendly board, the Arduino Uno R3, and the latest version of the Arduino IDE, 1.0.5.
 It comes with shopping tips and a SparkFun online wish list to get the parts you'll need.

 Book size is 8 x 6 inches.
 Print at original size (100% scale!) onto larger paper and cut to size outside the cropmarks on the cover.
 The size is also perfect for reading on an iPad.

-The latest version is 1.8, from August 5, 2013.
+The latest version is 1.13, from Jun 26, 2015.
+It covers the latest beginner-friendly board, the Arduino Uno R3, and the latest version of the Arduino IDE at that time, 1.6.5.
 See the last page in the book for a version history.

 Click on the cover image to download the PDF: